Kuttanad: Divisions

 North Kuttanad comprises Vaikom taluk, western parts of Kottayam taluk, and western parts of Changanacherry taluk in Kottayam district.

 Villages

-Kuttanad's major villages include Kainakary, Chathenkary, Ramankary, Puthukkary, Chennamkary, Nedumudi, Niranam, Kaipuzha, Edathua, Mampuzhakkary, Neelamperoor, Kainady, Kavalam, Pulincunnoo, Manalady, Kannady Kayalpuram, Veliyanadu, Veeyapuram, Vezhapra, Kunnamkary, Kumaramkary, Valady, Kidangara, Mithrakary, Muttar, Neerattupuram, Thalavadi, Changankary, Champakulam, Nedumudi, Moonnatummukham, Melpadom, Pulincunnu, Pallippad, Payippad, Karichal, Ayaparambu, Anary, Vellamkulangara, Pilappuzha, Pandi, Edathua, Pacha, Chekkidikad, Thakazhy, Cheruthana, Karuvatta, Chennithala, Narakathara, Venattukad, Kayalppuram, Mankompu, Chathurthiakary, Koduppunna, Oorukkary, Thayankary, Thiruvarpu,Kumarakom, Arpookara, Pullangadi, Payattupakka, and Kandankary.
+Kuttanad's major villages include Kainakary, Chathenkary, Ramankary, Puthukkary, Chennamkary, Nedumudi, Niranam, Kaipuzha, Edathua, Mampuzhakkary, Neelamperoor, Kainady, Kavalam, Pulincunnoo, Manalady, Kannady Kayalpuram, Veliyanadu, Veeyapuram, Vezhapra, Kunnamkary, Kumaramkary, Valady, Kidangara, Mithrakary, Muttar, Neerattupuram, Thalavadi, Changankary, Pandankary, Champakulam, Nedumudi, Moonnatummukham, Melpadom, Pulincunnu, Pallippad, Payippad, Karichal, Ayaparambu, Anary, Vellamkulangara, Pilappuzha, Pandi, Edathua, Pacha, Chekkidikad, Thakazhy, Cheruthana, Karuvatta, Chennithala, Narakathara, Venattukad, Kayalppuram, Mankompu, Chathurthiakary, Koduppunna, Oorukkary, Thayankary, Thiruvarpu, Kumarakom, Arpookara, Pullangadi, Payattupakka, and Kandankary.

 Backwater paddy cultivation (Kayal cultivation)

 The major occupation in Kuttanadu is farming, with rice the most important agricultural product.
 This activity gives the area its moniker of "The Rice Bowl of Kerala".
 Large farming areas near Vembanad Lake were reclaimed from the lake.
 The history of paddy cultivation in Kuttanad can be traced back centuries.
 The evolution of paddy cultivation correlated with technological advancement and changes in the regulatory framework that existed during the 19th and 20th centuries.
 In earlier times, reclamation was carried out mainly from the shallow part of the Vembanad Lake or from the periphery of the Pamba River.
 These reclamations constituted small areas of paddy fields called padasekharams.
 Bailing out of water from the fields were done manually using water wheels called chakram.
 Gradually the manual method used for bailing out of water gave way to steam engines.

 There were robberies in Kuttanad in earlier days, which were prohibited by the Travancore Maharajah Moolam Thirunal.

 Three distinct stages can be identified in the reclamation of kayal lands from the lake.
 The first stage was carried out by private entrepreneurs without any financial support from the government.
 The Pattom Proclamation made by the Travencore Kingdom in 1865, gave a great fillip to reclamation activities between 1865 and 1888.
 During this period de-watering of the polders was done manually using chakram, which restricted large-scale reclamation.
 Only about 250 hectares of land were reclaimed during this period.
 Venadu kayal and Madathil Kayal were reclaimed during this period and are considered the first "Kayal Nilams" to be reclaimed from the Vembanad Lake.
 These pioneering reclamation activities in kayal cultivation were made by the two brothers Mathai Luka Pallithanam and Ouseph Luka Pallithanam from Kainady village in Kuttanadu.

 The second phase started during 1888.
 One of the reclamation during this period was undertaken by Chalayil Eravi Kesava Panicker.
 He chose to reclaim Vembanad kayal from the mouth of the Chennamkari river as it joins with the back waters.
 The reclaimed kayal was known as ‘ Attumuttu Kayal’.
 Other major reclamation on the same year was Seminary Kayal which was undertaken by Kottayam Orthodox Seminary.